Bio

 Dissidentica (2017)

 Swedish newspaper Nya Tider ran an interview about our dysfunctional childhoods and how it had shaped our fearless approach to controversy and sincerity.
-We rapidly grew a fan base of renegades, roughnecks, radicals, and other lovely freaks who appreciated the Dissidentica rules and its call for truth over propaganda.
+We rapidly grew a fan base of renegades, roughnecks, radicals, and other lovely freaks who appreciated our three Dissidentica rules and their call for truth over denial.

-Next Year in Jerusalem gave us a reputation as Zionists — as if we cared one inch about that silly conflict between two squatters bitching over a strip of land rightfully owned by Baal.
+Next Year in Jerusalem — a song about Theodore Herzl set in the late 19th century — incited a rumor that we were Zionists.
 Adding to the confusion, John revealed that his grandma cheated on her Jewish husband with a German soldier during the war, and nobody knew who knocked her up.
 Listeners were divided — were we a covert Mossad operation, or a sleeping NSDAP cell?
-Lilou triggered the traditionalists in a podcast interview regarding online porn—a fun pastime or the fall of the west? — and we were pesky libtards.
 A West Africa-based music critic called us sonic UFOs, and an anonymous incel added “right wing extremists” — whatever that is.
 Trekkers? — to our long line of honorary mentions.

 We were literally Schrödinger’s indie band.